i05nagai/memorandum/language/english_speaking.md

     * euphemistic words for dead
 * guinea pig
     * a small, furry animal with rounded ears, short legs, and no tail, often kept as a pet and for use in scientific experiments
+* contract
+    * agreement
+        * a legal document that states and explains a formal agreement between two different people or groups, or the agreement itself
+        * she already has a contract for her next book with a publisher
+    * shorten
+        * to make or become shorter or narrower, or smaller
+    * become ill
+        * to catch or become ill with a disease
+        * She contracted pneumonia and was hospitalized.
+    * agree
+        * the company had been contracted to build shelters for the homeless
+        * To contract out a job is to formally arrange for other people to do it
+            * the university contracts out the cleaning to a private company
+        * put sth out to contract
+            *  if an organization, government, etc. puts something out to contract, they allow different companies to compete to provide a service or do a job for them
+    * contract for sth
+    * contract to do sth
+    * draw up a contract
+    * write up a contract
+    * enter into a contract
+    * sign a contract
+    * be awarted a contract
+    * land a contract
+    * win a contract
+    * a long-term contract
+    * a short-term contract
+    * make a contract
+        * Did he know this when he made the contract?
+    * have a contract
+    * agree to a contract
+    * negotiate a contract
 * contract manufacturing company
     * contract manufacturer
     * Original equipment manufacturer